 - Wood Markers

 I repeated this process on day two with one exception, I didn’t sand the entire table.
-I only sanded the spots with the damage.
-Here is the table on day two.
-You CAN still see some of the damage, but it looks 200% better.
+I only sanded the spots that had the most damage.

 If you add up all of the time I spent, including two trips to Home Depot, it probably took about 3 hours spread over two days.
 I think it was time well spent.
 Let’s have a look at some of the other table projects.